jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-In addition to the file system that is accessed by using the ``@jupyterlab/services`` package, JupyterLab offers two ways for extensions to store data: a client-side state database that is built on top of ``localStorage`` and a plugin settings system that provides for default setting values and user overrides.
+In addition to the file system that is accessed by using the ``@jupyterlab/services`` package, JupyterLab exposes a plugin settings system that can be used to provide default setting values and user overrides.

 Extension Settings
 ``````````````````